 Like all rainfall the FEH2013 generated rainfall is created by using a Rainfall Event Editor.
 In the list of available rainfall models the appropriate FEH2013 Rainfall generator should be selected.

 Once selected the following dialog is provided.
 The user can then import the XML data from the FEH2013 web service at https://fehweb.ceh.ac.uk.
-At the time of implementation in ICM, the descriptors were only available for catchments.
-Shortly afterwards a new point format has been developed which is available from the website, currently this is not supported by InfoWorks ICM although this is being actively implemented for version 9.0 of InfoWorks ICM.
+At the time of the original implementation in ICM, the descriptors were only available for catchments.
+Shortly afterwards a new point format has been developed which is available from the website.
+In order to use the newer point descriptors you will need to use version 9.0 of InfoWorks ICM or later.
+The method of bringing in the two types of XML file into InfoWorks ICM is identical.

 Once, the FEH2013 parameters are imported, the user can choose the relevant return periods and durations.
 Multiple return periods and durations can be specified using a comma to separate the chosen return periods/durations.
 The user can also specify whether to use the ReFH2 derived Alpha coefficient, areal reduction factor and seasonal correction factor values or use user-specified values.
 If the ReFH or ReFH2 runoff models are being used the initial soil moisture parameter, Cini and the initial baseflow, BF0 can also be specified.
 When you click OK the settings and parameters are sent to the ReFH2 software and the rainfall profiles generated.